Samgratttt/level-up-liveries-installer/README.md

 ### 🔄 Refresh Database

 * Refresh the livery list without restarting the app
-* Pulls the latest data from GitHub
+* Pulls the latest data from GitHub (can take a few minutes after updating dw)
 * No need to update or reinstall the app when new liveries are added

 ---